gdsbook/book/notebooks/09_spatial_inequality.md

 The literature on regional inequality has exploaded over the last several decades.
 For recent reviews of the causes and policy responses see the following:

-Corvers, Frank and Ken Mayhew.
+Cörvers, Frank and Ken Mayhew.
 2021.
-"Regional inequalities: causes and cures." *Oxford Review of Economic Policy* 37(1): 1-16.
+"Regional inequalities: causes and cures." *Oxford Review of Economic Policy* 37(1): 1-16.{cite}`covers2021regional`

 Rodríguez-Pose, Andrés.
 2018.
-"The revenge of the places that don't matter (and what to do about it)." *Cambridge Journal of Regions, Economy and Society*, 11(1): 189-20.
+"The revenge of the places that don't matter (and what to do about it)." *Cambridge Journal of Regions, Economy and Society*, 11(1): 189-20.{cite}`Rodriguez_Pose_2018`

 Methodologically, spatial analysis of regional disparities is generally covered in two strands of the literature.
 For work on spatial econometric modeling of convergence and divergence see:

 Arbia, Giuseppe.
 2006. *Spatial econometrics: statistical foundations and applications to regional convergence*.
-Springer Science \& Business Media.
+Springer Science \& Business Media.{cite}`arbia2006spatial`

 The second branch of the methodological literature focuses on exploratory spatial data analysis of inequality and is reviewed in:

 Rey, Sergio J. and Julie Le Gallo.
 2009.
 "Spatial anlaysis of economic convergence."
-In Terry C. Mills and Kerry Patterson (eds.) *Palgrave Handbook of Econometrics*, Palgrave, pages 1251-1290.
+In Terry C. Mills and Kerry Patterson (eds.) *Palgrave Handbook of Econometrics*, Palgrave, pages 1251-1290.{cite}`rey2009`